drone-launchpad/dronelaunchpad.github.io/README.md

 ---

 ## 🛡️ **Overview**
-The **Automatic Drone Launchpad** is an innovative solution designed to facilitate safe and efficient drone operations.
+The **Drone Launchpad** is an innovative solution designed to facilitate safe and efficient drone operations.
 It autonomously reads real-time weather conditions, including **humidity**, and notifies the user whether the current environment is suitable for flight.
 This launchpad ensures optimal flight safety by providing crucial environmental insights, helping users avoid unnecessary risks.

 ---